rubys/bootstrap/bylaws.md

-Each Member shall assume responsibility to provide appropriate legal counsel to its representatives acting under these Bylaws regarding the importance of limiting the scope of their discussions to the topics that relate to the Purposes of the JS Foundation, whether or not such discussions take place during formal meetings, informal gatherings, or otherwise.
+Each Member shall assume responsibility to provide appropriate legal counsel to its representatives acting under these Bylaws regarding the importance of limiting the scope of their discussions to the topics that relate to the Purposes of the $FOUNDATION, whether or not such discussions take place during formal meetings, informal gatherings, or otherwise.

 ### Section 13.2 - Availability of Intellectual Property